apache/infrastructure-website/content/pages/asf-yaml.md

     - AMBARI
 ```

-The `autolink_jira` property can be either a single string or a list of strings, each corresponding to a Jira project on `issues.apache.org`.
+The `autolink_jira` property can be a single string or a list of strings, each corresponding to a Jira project on `issues.apache.org`.
 It **must** adhere to the Jira project name syntax (uppercase alphabetical characters only).
 We will evaluate the need for other autolink features.

 <h3 id="branchpro">Branch protection</h3>